vastgroup/vast-tools/README.md

 ### Alignment

+In this step, to increase the fraction of mapping junction reads within each RNA-Seq sample, each read is first split into 50-nucleotide (nt) read groups, using by default a sliding window of 25 nt (``--trimStep`` option).
+For example, a 100-nt read would produce 3 overlapping reads (from positons 1-50, 26-75, and 51-100).
+In addition, both read mates from the paired-end sequencing are pooled, if available.
+For quantification, only one random count per read group (i.e. all sub-reads coming from the same original read) is considered to avoid multiple counting of the same original sequenced molecule.
+VAST-TOOLS ``align`` can also be used with pre-trimmed reads (``--pretimmed`` option), but *only* if reads have been trimmed by VAST-TOOLS.
+(Read headings need a special format so that they are properly recognized by VAST-TOOLS subscripts, and these are generated during the trimming process).

-In this step, reads are first aligned against a reference genome to obtain unmapped reads, and these are then aligned to predefined splice junction libraries.
+Next, these 50-nt split reads are aligned against a reference genome to obtain unmapped reads, and these are then aligned to predefined splice junction libraries.
 Unmapped reads are saved in the output directory as ``<sample>-<length>-e.fq``, where ``sample`` is the sample name and ``length`` is the trimmed read length (e.g. 50).
 The input reads can be compressed (via gzip) or uncompressed.

-Currently, VAST-TOOLS supports two species, human (Hsa) and mouse (Mmu).
+Currently, VAST-TOOLS supports three species, human (Hsa), mouse (Mmu), and chicken (Gga).
 By default, the ``-sp`` option is ``Hsa``.

 To enable gene expression analysis, use either the option ``--expr`` (PSI/PSU/PIRs plus